hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

     - upon installation, it detects and identifies peripheral devices
     - handles translation of requests between device and computer
     - ?? defines where outgoing data must be stored before it can be sent ??
+    - different OS may send different instructions, driver translates them to what printer can understand

 ## Utility Software

 - programs that help maintain the computer
 - performs a very specific task, usually, managing system resources
+- OS can contain a number of these utilities out of the box
+- why it is needed?
+    - to keep computer free from viruses
+    - to make files contiguous
+    - ?? needed to improce performance by allocating memmory ??

 ### Anti Virus Software